-The scope of the SSAEO work is large - and so the work has been divided into more manageable chunks.
+The scope of the synthesis work is large - and so the work has been divided into more manageable chunks.

-As [1] states, a core ontology contains "the categories that define what a field is about."
+As Breuker, et al (1997) states, a core ontology contains "the categories that define what a field is about."
 A first rough intuitive guess of what these categories might be has proved a useful tool in: